LLNL/GRAPE/README.md

 actions, gathering information with status, etc. Individual developers decide whether they want the nested subproject in their workspace by using 'grape uv'.

-Grape uses the .grapeconfig to know what nested subprojects are available to developers, and then the .grapeuserconfig to know which ones to expect to find in the user's workspace.
+Grape uses the .grapeconfig to know what nested subprojects are available to developers, and then the .git/.grapeuserconfig to know which ones to expect to find in the user's workspace.

 nested projects are currently supported by addSubproject, uv, status,  checkout, and commit.
 Notable lack of support at